ahmedzbyr/taealam/terraform_examples/validations/README.md

 }
 ```

-##  Validating list of options for a string variable
+##  Validating a String Variable Against a List of Options

+Sometimes, you need to validate that a string variable matches one of several allowed values.

 ```hcl
 # Validation for list of options for a variable